Tips for creating effective display ads

 Creating the ideal display ad

-Display ads offer many options, so take the time to experiment with different templates, colors, and content to get the best results.
-You want your ad to be a standout!
+Display ads offer many options, so take the time to experiment with different templates, colours and content to get the best results.
+You want your ad to stand out!

 Using responsive ads will save you time creating different versions of your ads for different devices.
 Responsive ads will automatically adjust the size of your ad for different types of devices, such as mobile, tablet and desktops, and can fit in almost any available ad space.
 Learn more about responsive ads

 The main image should ideally include a physical setting, with a real background, and organic shadows and lighting.
-Acceptable aspect ratios are 1.91:1, and 1:1.
-It's recommended to have more 1.91:1 images than 1:1 images.
+Acceptable aspect ratios are 16:9 and 1.91:9.

 |Good examples||Bad examples|

-Headline: “Our new wool socks are warm and cozy”
+Headline: 'Our new wool socks are warm and cosy'

-Headline: “Sinbad's Big Adventure in theaters Nov.
-22”
+Headline: 'Sundar’s Big Adventure in cinemas 22 Nov.'

-Using terms like special offers, coupons, discounts, promo codes, and bargains is a great way to let people know you’ve got some deals.
+Using terms like special offers, coupons, discounts, promo codes and bargains is a great way to let people know that you’ve got some deals.

 Take a look at the page on your website that you're linking to, which is called the landing page.
-Make sure to include a clear call-to-action in your ad that takes viewers straight to that landing page.
-For example, if your ad text says “Call us,” be sure to include your business phone number on the landing page.
-If your ad text says “Limited time offer,” be sure to point people to that promotion on the landing page.
+Make sure that you include a clear call to action in your ad that takes viewers straight to that landing page.
+For example, if your ad text says 'Call us', then be sure to include your business phone number on the landing page.
+If your ad text says 'Limited time offer', make sure that you point people towards that promotion on the landing page.
 In your final URL, provide the complete URL.